madwings/instalike/DESIGN.md

-# LimeChain Instagram-like Service - Design
+# Instagram-like Service - Design

 For most of the examples I will be working with AWS, as I have most experience with it.